-Solomon Abate, pastor of Dada Selam K. H. Church, says that the village population was nearly 100% Muslim prior to World Vision’s presence.
-Ever since, there has been an extraordinary shift.
-In 1999, for instance, there were 283 attendees in his church, but that number has increased to 500 in 2021.
-“Many Muslim communities, especially youth in Dada, are rapidly changing their religious faith to Christian,” he says.
+The village population used to be nearly 100% non-Christian.
+Solomon Abate, pastor of Dada Selam K. H. Church, says that in 1999, for instance, there were 283 attendees in his church.
+People have been interested in learning more about Jesus as a result of experiencing changes in their community.
+As a result, that number has increased to 500 in 2021.
+“Many … communities, especially youth in Dada, are rapidly changing their religious faith to Christian,” he says.

 Bereket is one of them.

-Born to Muslim parents, Abode Otoro, 70, and Amina Abode, 60, Bereket has followed the teachings and behavior of her Sunday school teachers, and as a result her mom has seen a difference in her behavior.
+Born to non-Christian parents, Abode Otoro, 70, and Amina Abode, 60, Bereket became interested in attending the local church.
+She has followed the teachings and behavior of her Sunday school teachers, and as a result her mom has seen a difference in her behavior.
 “I encourage her to be firm in her belief in Jesus because it is all good.
 I think her enviable behavior is because of the theological teachings,” Amina says.
 “She is different in many ways from non-believers.
 She has escaped the mess the world is in.
 I know what many teens are trapped in.
 My daughter is free from those things, to my happiness.”

-Bereket’s parents have nine children, all but one of whom are Christian.
+Bereket’s parents have nine children, most of whom have chosen to become Christian.
 Their eldest son, Nuriye Abode, 45, is a father of 10.
-Although he remains Muslim, he has encouraged his three older children to follow Christ.
+Although he hasn’t become a Christian, he has encouraged his three older children to follow Christ.
 Asked why, he responds, “I’ve [come] to understand that Christianity is a source of peace, love, generosity, and obedience.
 Christian children are well-disciplined, and I have observed these values [in] my sister, Bereket, whose name means ‘a blessing.’”

 Bereket affirms this, saying, “In fact the discipleship teaching has kept me out of all sorts of trouble that often come with teen age.”

 Mohammad Hafebo is Faith-Based Forum co-chair and secretary of 65 evangelical churches in the district.
-He was born and raised Muslim in Dada village.
-He says that two decades ago, Dada was known for persecuting evangelical Christian believers of Muslim background.
+He was born in Dada village and not raised in a Christian household.
+He says that two decades ago, Dada was known for persecuting evangelical Christian believers who had changed beliefs from other faith backgrounds.
 “I was the only Muslim person who, for the first time in 2001, received Jesus Christ as my Savior,” he says.
 He knew his decision would risk his life, but he trusted the Lord would protect him.

 As a young man, he saw a boy hanging from a tree and being whipped by mobs because of his faith.
 He intervened, begging the whippers for mercy and saving the boy’s life, but later fled his home village.
 Fellow Christians gave him shelter, fed him, and paid for his school fees.
 Upon graduation, he began to serve in the church.
 Years later, after World Vision began working in his village, he returned and was greeted by people who had begun to understand differences and accept similarities.

 Mohammad has an avid interest in preaching the gospel among the new generation and supports World Vision’s ministry, specifically strengthening Sunday schools.
 He admires the paradigm shift brought about in Dada.
 “It is World Vision that has brought harmony between the Christian and Muslim community here,” he says.
 “When children become naughty and stubborn, parents in my neighborhood and beyond advise their children seriously to go to church,” he laughs.
-Mohammad says the transformative works are bringing 2,000 new souls to churches each year, and today the population in Shashogo stands at 65% Christian and 35% Muslim.
+Mohammad says the transformative work creates opportunities for people to experience God’s love in Jesus.
+About 2,000 people join local churches each year as they decide to nurture their relationship with God within the Christian faith.
+Today the population in Shashogo stands at 65% Christian.

 Now that clean water is just a three-minute walk from Bereket’s home, she doesn’t need to walk hours every day to a dirty water source, she doesn’t miss class, and she never gets sick from waterborne diseases.
 She doesn’t share a desk with other students and attends a school that is up to code.
 She even receives sanitary pads for free.